cmaceves/MS2-Autoencoder/README.md

 ### 4. Evaluate and Predict models
 1. Jupyter/keras load validate.ipynb is the Jupyter Notebook for loading models and visualizating predictions
 2. Models prediction function is built on tensorflow-gpu with gpu memory allocation and session declaration
+3. Predictions are written into an mgf to undergo library search at GNPS

 ### 5. Spectra denoising
 1. Hopefully cosine proximity is closer to 1.0 than 0.0